tnichols217/notes/obsid-readme.md

 Similar to the callout syntax, use a col named codeblock to initiate a column group.
 All items within the col codeblocks will be rendered as its own column.
 The col-md codeblock can be nested within the col codeblock to group multiple items together into a single column.

+When using codeblock syntax, ensure parent codeblocks have more backticks (\`) then their children codeblocks, for example:

 ### Codeblock Settings Block

 Both the col and col-md codeblocks optionally have a settings header that is defined as everything above a `===` delimiter